Umi v Minister for Home Affairs

 - Ground 2: The Tribunal had failed to consider the consequence of its decision (or evidence as to the consequence of its decision), being that the applicant would be subject to indefinite detention.

 - Ground 1: The Tribunal had failed to engage meaningfully with the applicant’s claims as to the risks of harm he would face if returned to Somalia.
-The Tribunal’s statutory task under section 501CA(4) of the Act required an evaluative process and, had the Tribunal truly engaged in an act of intellectual process with the significant matters put forward by the applicant on the likelihood of harm, there was a realistic possibility that the Tribunal’s decision could have been different if it had given proper and meaningful consideration to the applicant’s claims: Minister for Immigration and Border Protection v SZMTA HCA 3; 264 CLR 421 at 445 ‑ per Justices Bell, Gageler and Keane.
+The Tribunal’s statutory task under section 501CA(4) of the Act required an evaluative process and, had the Tribunal acted accordingly in relation to the significant matters put forward by the applicant, there was a realistic possibility that the Tribunal’s decision could have been different had it given proper and meaningful consideration to the applicant’s claims: Minister for Immigration and Border Protection v SZMTA HCA 3; 264 CLR 421 at 445 ‑ per Justices Bell, Gageler and Keane.

-- Ground 2: The Court held that the Tribunal had not considered the material contained in the DFAT report, but the applicant did not rely on the DFAT report before the Tribunal and no claim was made.
+- Ground 2: The Court held that the Tribunal had not considered the material contained in the DFAT report, but also that the applicant did not rely on the DFAT report before the Tribunal and no claim was made.
 To the contrary, the applicant expressly put to the Tribunal there was no evidence that there was any obstacle to the immediate removal of the applicant to Somalia if the decision under review was affirmed.
 Thus, it was not put into issue that there might be obstacles to the applicant’s removal.
-The Tribunal did not err by not considering the parts of the DFAT report to which it was not taken and which had not been relied upon.
+The Tribunal did not err by not considering the parts of the DFAT report which had not been relied upon.
 Accordingly, this argument failed.